 Is it bad to charge your iPhone in the car?
 Tips for safe use

 Do you ever charge your iPhone in the car?

-When using a car charger to charge your iPhone, you may feel a little uneasy.
-In this article, we will explain in detail the risks involved in charging your iPhone in the car and the points to keep in mind for safe charging.
+You may feel a little uneasy when using a car charger to charge your iPhone.
+In this article, we will explain in detail the risks involved in charging your iPhone in the car and the key points to keep in mind for safe charging.

+Is it bad to charge your iPhone in the car?
+Tips for safe use